UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team32-trajectory-prediction.md

 self.node_encoder = nn.GRU(args['node_emb_size'], args['node_enc_size'], batch_first=True)
 ```

-Since agents respond to other nearby agents in traffic, node encodings are updated using information from agent encodings within a certain distance, utilizing multi-head attention to do so [5]; this is implemented in lines 51-56 of ```pgp_encoder.py``` in the source as: [6]
+Since agents respond to other nearby agents in traffic, node encodings are updated using information from agent encodings within a certain distance, utilizing multi-head attention to do so [5]; the layers are implemented in lines 51-56 of ```pgp_encoder.py``` in the source as: [6]

 ```
 # Agent-node attention